 Dr. Gary Foster’s work and research interests center on addressing the problems of violence.
 He currently manages the Living Well service that provides assistance to men who have experienced childhood sexual abuse and sexual assault in addition to their partners, family, and friends.
 His doctoral thesis ‘Male Rape and the Government of Bodies’ examined the limits of current understanding and governmental response to the problem of male rape.
 Gary has taught at the University of Queensland in the areas of gender and sexuality, where he helped develop and present an advanced counseling subject in ‘Working with family violence.’
 Gary has presented at national and international conferences in relation to working with men subjected to sexual abuse.
 In 2011 he co-authored Living Well: A Guide for Men.
 He is interested in developing creative ways of training and talking that assist in diminishing the influence of sexual violence in all people’s lives.

-Patti has been the Executive Director of Peace Over Violence (formerly LACAAW – the Los Angles Commission on Assaults Against Women), for 22 years.
-It is one of the oldest sexual, domestic and interpersonal violence prevention centers in the country.
+Patti has been the Executive Director of Peace Over Violence (formerly LACAAW – the Los Angles Commission on Assaults Against Women) and is the founder of Denim Day.
+Founded in 1971, Peace Over Violence is one of the oldest sexual, domestic and interpersonal violence prevention centers in the country.
 Under Patti’s direction, Peace Over Violence has become one of the leading domestic violence/sexual assault prevention agencies in the United States and Patti is considered a national expert in the field.
 She has co-authored several books, including 50 Ways to a Safer World and What Parents Need to Know About Dating Violence.
 In 2004 Patti was honored for her commitment to preventing violence and promoting peace with a California Peace Prize from The California Wellness Foundation.
 Patti holds a B.A. in psychology from the University of Buffalo and a M.A. in nonprofit management.
 A black belt in karate and a master self-defense trainer, Patti founded the first women’s martial arts school in Southern California in 1978.
 Patti has also spearheaded advocacy efforts in support of the Sexual Assault Victims’ DNA Bill of Rights in California.

 In 1986 Greg became the first American to win the most difficult and prestigious bicycle race in the world, the Tour de France.
 Greg won the Tour de France a second time in 1989 and made history yet again with a third victory in 1990.
 Greg also won the title of World Bicycle Road Racing Champion three times and has been recognized for his accomplishments.
 Greg was named Sports Illustrated’s Sportsman of the Year in 1989, ABC’s Wide World of Sports’ Athlete of the Year (twice), and one of the “50 Greatest Athletes of the Century” by the Fox Sports Network.
 He has also received the Super Prestige Pernod awarded for best cyclist in the world and USA Cycling’s Korbel Lifetime Achievement Award, and he is a member of the United States Bicycling Hall of Fame.
 Prior to his formal retirement from competitive cycling in 1994, Greg founded a successful bicycle company and has a line of bicycles including the Washoe Reynolds Steel.
 In 2002, Greg and Kathy founded LeMond Fitness, which produces high quality indoor exercise bikes.
 Today, the LeMond family resides in Medina, Minnesota.
 Greg’s passions include nurturing young cyclists and pursuing an active calendar of public appearances to support and mentor athletes and kids in fitness and cycling.